xmtp/XIPs/XIPs/xip-message-content-types.md

 ## Rationale

-The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
-It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.

----

 There are decades of prior art in this area.
 Probably the most familiar example of content type identification scheme are filename extensions.
 The relevant lesson here is that simple string is likely insufficient for carrying the necessary parameters required to correctly decode the contents (what encoding is the `.txt` file using?).
 While structured file formats can easily embed those parameters in the file itself, if we do want to support unstructured payload, e.g. plain text, we probably should have a way to attach parameters to the content type identifier itself.

 MIME framework (the underlying standard of email, http and other widely used protocols) has a fairly involved sytem using several headers Content-Type, Content-Transfer-Encoding, Content-Disposition etc. Notably the Content-Type header allows embedding arbitrary set of parameters in the header value along with the primary type identifier (media type).
 Most relevant is [RFC 2046](https://datatracker.ietf.org/doc/html/rfc2046) which discusses the basic media types.
 At the highest level it recognizes 5 fundamental media types: text, image, audio, video and composite media types.
 The composite media type is of particular interest as it allows combining different media types in single payload.
 As soon as you support composite media type, there are additional aspects that likely need to be addressed, e.g. are the different parts just different renderings of the same information (multipart/alternative), or are they different parts of longer narrative (multipart/mixed).
 Is any individual part meant to be rendered inline with the rest of the content, or is it meant to be an attachment that can be open/saved separately (Content-Disposition)?
 MIME also prescribes the central authority (IANA) that manages the registry of all recognized media types and their required or optional parameters.

 ## Backwards Compatibility

-All XIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
-The XIP must explain how the author proposes to deal with these incompatibilities.
-XIP submissions without a sufficient backwards compatibility treatise may be rejected outright.

----

 Since the new EncodedType message is embedded in the Ciphertext.payload bytes, this change doesn't break the protocol, strictly speaking, however any newer client would struggle interpretting the payload as EncodedContent unless it conforms.
 So this is a breaking change in that sense.
 Any older messages will be broken once the new protocol is deployed.